 Our top choice for low-energy hypoallergenic dogs that don’t shed is a teacup Goldendoodle which is a hypoallergenic Golden Retriever.
 The Goldendoodle is a Golden Retriever mixed with a Poodle, and the teacup Goldendoodle is the smallest version of the petite or toy Goldendoodle because they are introduced with the dwarfism gene.
-Often times these dogs are less than 15 pounds (6.8 kg) and are extremely loving, intelligent, and fun.
+Often times these dogs are less than 15 pounds; they are extremely loving, intelligent, and fun.
 There are also a lot of different Goldendoodle coat colors, so you can choose a cute looking dog.

-Since the Goldendoodle is mixed with a Poodle, they are considered hypoallergenic dogs.
+Since the Goldendoodle is mixed with a Poodle, they are considered hypoallergenic.
 Some Goldendoodle Generations are more hypoallergenic than other dog generations so make sure you do your research ahead of time.
 Goldendoodles are often prone to different types of dog allergies: Top 3 Labradoodle Allergies.

 Yorkshire Terrier AKA Yorkies

-Last but not least, the Yorkshire Terrier AKA Yorkie dog breed is a great low energy and hypoallergenic dog breed.
-The Yorkie is considered a “toy” type terrier and is less than 15 pounds (6.8 kg).
+Last but not least, the Yorkshire Terrier, or “Yorkie” dog breed is a great low energy hypoallergenic dog.
+The Yorkie is considered a “toy” type terrier and is less than 15 pounds.
 This breed does enjoy regular walks outside.
-In addition to their compact size, Yorkies are hypoallergenic and nonshedding dogs that carry little dog allergy dandruff.
-Yorkies are also great companion dogs that like to sit on your lap and love playing.
+In addition to their compact size, Yorkies are hypoallergenic and nonshedding dogs that carry little dog allergy dander.
+Yorkies are also great companion dogs that like to sit on your lap and love to play!
 Their signature coat is multiple colors of steel blue and tan.